 Industry and the research community address identified research priorities in a timely, cross disciplinary, collaborative and integrated way.
-Varied, balanced and transparent research outputs with clear pathways to adoption in risk and impact assessment, regulatory decision-making, and planning activity monitoring and management.
+Varied, balanced and transparent research outputs with clear pathways to adoption in risk and impact assessment, regulatory decision-making, and offshore activity planning, monitoring and adaptive management.